0xPolygonHermez/zkevm-node/docs/configuration.md

 ### Node Config
 This file is a [TOML](https://en.wikipedia.org/wiki/TOML#) formatted file.
 You can find some examples here:
- - `config/environments/local/local.node.config.toml`: running a permisionless node
+ - `config/environments/local/local.node.config.toml`: running a permissionless node
   - `config/environments/mainnet/node.config.toml`
   - `config/environments/public/node.config.toml`
   - `test/config/test.node.config.toml`: configuration for a trusted node used in CI

   For details about the contents you can read the specifications [here](config-file/node-config-doc.md)

-This file is used for trusted and for permisionless nodes.
+This file is used for trusted and for permissionless nodes.
 In the case of permissionless node you only need to setup next sections:

  You could **override values with environment variables**.
 The variables needs to have next format:
 `ZKEVM_NODE_`[<section in uppercase\>`_`]*<var in uppercase\>`